xuankimtran/docs-1/pages/katalon-analytics/docs/bdd-settings.md

 ## Jira Server

-> Only availabe for Jira Server Version
+> **Notes**:
+>
+> To add custom fields, you must have the Jira admin access.

 This add-on adds a custom field type to Jira called the **Katalon Gherkin** custom field.
 This custom field lets you write descriptions for your test cases and stories in Gherkin syntax.
 Gherkin keywords such as _Given_, _When_, _Then_ will be highlighted automatically.

 To create the Katalon Gherkin custom field, please follow the instructions from the Atlassian document here: [Project screens, schemes and fields](https://confluence.atlassian.com/adminjiraserver071/project-screens-schemes-and-fields-802592517.html).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/install-and-use-katalons-jira-add-on/field-config-marked.png" width=50% alt="Create the Katalon Gherkin">